OnStepNinja/AiBridge/README.md

 **Note**: Source code (.ino) is not included in this distribution.
 The MIT License does not require source code disclosure.

-**Additional Notice**
-This source code is provided for personal or internal use only.
-Redistribution, resale, or public disclosure (in whole or in part)
-is strictly prohibited without written permission from the author.

 ---

 ## 🚀 Quick Start